CGenie/mattermost-openresty/README.md

 Username is `bitbucket` by default, change it via the `BITBUCKET_MATTERMOST_USER` env variable.

+Also, you can have multiple Bitbucket notifications being proxied to multiple rooms.
+Just specify `BITBUCKET_MATTERMOST_URL_ROOM1` env variable and set the bitbucket URL to `<openresty-host>/mattermost/bitbucket?room=room1` (uppercase env is handled automatically).

+Same goes for `BITBUCKET_MATTERMOST_USER_USER1` being mapped to `<openresty-host>/mattermost/bitbucket?user=user1`.

 ## Sentry integration

 In a [Sentry](https://sentry.io/welcome/) project settings, enable webhooks, then put this as the address: